This article was revised and updated on June 23, 2020.

 - Culture is a group's particular ideas about authority, hierarchy, and communication styles.

 - Culture is shared values across an organization, along with consistent business-related (and to some degree social) ways of behaving that express those shared values.

 - Culture is the collective conduct of an organization "when outsiders are not watching."

-At San Diego-based Newland Communities, culture translates into caring about quality-of-life issues for its customers and team members.
-Tim Durie, vice president of human resources at Newland, explains: "Our customers told us health is more than physical — it also relates to their sense of mental and emotional well-being; spiritual and financial health; and freedom from stress."
+At San Diego-based Newland Real Estate Group, culture translates into caring about quality-of-life issues for its customers and team members.
+Tim Durie, SVP of organizational development at Newland, explains: "Our customers told us health is more than physical—it also relates to their sense of mental and emotional well-being; spiritual and financial health; and freedom from stress."
 Those sentiments became a cornerstone by which Newland operates its business internally and externally.

-"Without a doubt, it starts with the observable values and behaviors of an organization's leaders," says Jay Mason, COO of Texas-based Antares Homes.
-"HR 'architecture' is a secondary but also critical piece of shaping a culture; a company's systems, policies, practices and 'rules of engagement' become the field of play within which a culture grows and thrives (or not)."
+"Without a doubt, it starts with the observable values and behaviors of an organization's leaders," says Jay Mason, former COO at Texas-based Antares Homes.
+"HR 'architecture' is a secondary but also critical piece of shaping a culture; a company's systems, policies, practices, and 'rules of engagement' become the field of play within which a culture grows and thrives—or not."

-Gary Williamson of PSP Metrics in Pittsburgh describes it this way: "I think of culture as the unspoken rules of a company; a simple way for everyone to understand those rules is by playing Fill in the Blank."
+Gary Williamson, managing partner at PSP Metrics, in Pittsburgh, describes it this way: "I think of culture as the unspoken rules of a company; a simple way for everyone to understand those rules is by playing Fill in the Blank."